From most lenders today, there is a full point difference in mortgage interest rates between a 30 year and 15-year mortgage.

 Let’s look at how the numbers break down: If you finance $300,000 at 4.5 percent on a 30 year fixed loan, you’ll be making 360 payments of $1520.06 a month.
-Because of the amount financed and the term, your first payment will be overwhelmingly interest, $1125.06.
+Because of the amount financed and the term, your first payment will be overwhelming interest, $1125.06.
 That first payment only pays down $395.06 in principal, maybe enough for you to outright own the bedroom ceiling fan.

-By the last payment the balance between principal and interest will be reversed. $1,514.38 will pay off the last of the principal with only $5.68 going to interest.
+By the last payment, the balance between principal and interest will be reversed. $1,514.38 will pay off the last of the principal with only $5.68 going to interest.
 Here’s the point to keep in mind: Over the life of the loan, you will have paid $247,220.13 in interest to borrow $300,000.

 Financing the same amount with a 15 year fixed rate mortgage at 3.5 percent, the difference is substantial.
-During the 15-year life of the home loan you’ll only pay $86,036.57 in interest saving $161,183.56!
+During the 15-year life of the home loan, you’ll only pay $86,036.57 in interest saving $161,183.56!
 It’s not just that the interest rate is lower, you’re tackling far more principal with each of your payments; $1,269.65 with that very first payment, rising to $2,138.41 with your last one.

-The big issue to keep in mind is that with a 15 year loan, the monthly payment on that $300.000 rises to $2,144.65, a difference of $624.59 out of pocket every one of 180 months.
+The big issue to keep in mind is that with a 15-year loan, the monthly payment on that $300.000 rises to $2,144.65, a difference of $624.59 out of pocket every one of 180 months.

 New rules effective this month from the Consumer Financial Protection Bureau require that anybody who gets a qualifying mortgage cannot exceed a debt to income ratio of 43 percent, which is your total amount of what you pay for your debts divided by your monthly gross income.
 That extra payment could just push you past the limit, making it impossible for the loan to be backed by Fanny Mae or Freddy Mac.